VladMoldoveanu/Brainfuck_stack-and-functions/README.md

 `!!++!!`|`[Set(x*), Add(2), Set(x*)]`|`[Set(x)]`

 *The value of `x` is determined at compile-time, and thus a `Set` operation is used.

+Inserting the length of the stack is treated as a special `Set` command and treated accordingly.
 * `[+]` and `[-]` are compiled to `Set(0)`.
 * Loops that move to right or left are compiled to the same operation, but hardcoded in the compiler: